vaibhav211002/codeIt/CONTRIBUTING.md

 - Check for an available issue you are comfortable on working and request to get assigned on that work.
 - If you don't find any issue to work on , Create a new issue as per the below guideline.
 - Don't create a duplicate issue or an issue of work already present on the repository.
-- Title of the issue should be in the format -  [programming language] your work
+- Title of the issue should be in the format -  [folder name] your work
 - Example of an issue title ; [python] Quick Sort
 - NEW ISSUE THAT ARE CREATED SHOULD CONTAIN THE PROBLEM STATEMENT, PROPOSED SOLUTION AND AN OVERVIEW SECTION.
 [Check an example here](https://github.com/tenzopy/codeIt/issues/139)
 - After you are assigned by the authors , You can work on it.